Cognigy/Documentation/docs/webchat/v3/accessibility.md

 To convert your video into text, you can use third-party tools such as [Transcriptor](https://transkriptor.com/), [Sonix](https://sonix.ai/), and others.

-The video transcript should have the following format:
+The video transcript can have the following format:

 ???+ note "Video Transcript Sample"